Post: Introduction to Calculus

 The Fundamental Theorem

-Differentiating the curve gives us infinitely many straight lines, each with an infinitesimally small length.
-We use that to find the instantaneous slope of the graph at any given point.
-Integrating the curve, however, adds up the areas of infinitely thin rectangles (the length times the width $dx$).
-That gives you the area under the curve from any given two points.
-These topics will be covered later in the next posts.
+Integration finds the area under a curve.
+For example, if a train is moving at a non-linear speed, integration can find the distance the train traveled.
+Differentiation breaks a curve into infinitely many pieces, which are each infinitesimally small to find the slope at any given point.
+Integration adds up the areas of infinitely thin rectangles (the length $f(x)$ times the width $dx$), which gives you the area under the curve from any given point.

 Conclusion